War crimes of the Wehrmacht: Military justice

 Birgit Beck, in her work Rape: The Military Trials of Sexual Crimes Committed by Soldiers in the Wehrmacht, 1939–1944, describes the leniency in punishing sex crimes by German authorities in the East, at the same time pointing out heavy punishments applied in the West.
 If a soldier who committed a rape was subsequently convicted by a court-martial, he would usually be sentenced to four years in prison.
 The German penal code was also valid for soldiers in war.
 Until 1944 5,349 soldiers of the Wehrmacht on all fronts were sentenced because of indecency offence "Sittlichkeitsvergehen" or rape "Notzucht".
 Historian Mühlhäuser believed that sexual assault was not an exception but common, and that the actual number of rapes committed by German soldiers are without question much greater.
 Snyder noted that the lenient sentences imposed on German soldiers charged with rape were not unique to Eastern Front, as many courts also handed down light punishments in cases involving the rape of non-Slavic women, including French, Italian, and German women.

+Although surviving German military and court records document specific prosecutions in occupied Poland, historians emphasize that the vast majority of rapes went unreported.
+Victims rarely came forward due to social stigma, fear of invasive medical examinations, and a deep distrust of the German judicial system, which routinely imposed extreme punishments on Polish civilians for minor infractions.
+In court, German soldiers frequently avoided severe penalties by blaming alcohol intoxication or discrediting Polish accusers as anti-German provocateurs.
+German courts primarily prosecuted sexual violence only when public awareness threatened military discipline or the reputation of the occupation forces, while imposing significantly lighter sentences on German offenders compared to non-German populations.